rp42dev/MS-4-Django-Full-Stack-Project/README.md

 - Shop has it's own navigation.
 Includes search and sorting functionatity.

 Shop App
-- Search functionality enables users to searsc by name and description keywords.
+- Search functionality enables users to sersch by name and description keywords.
 - Sort products by Category, Style, Price (high to low) and (low to high), Product mane (a to z) and (z to a)

 Cart App